 Sew Simple Super-Soft polyester wadding is 100% needle punched polyester with scrim.
 Excellent for hand quilting, with only 0-2% shrinkage.
 Buy from Pelenna Patchworks.

 Wool – super for hand, machine and tied quilting

 Wool wadding obviously has great thermal properties and so lends itself to bed covers, lap quilts and so on.
 In some rare cases a user may have an allergy to wool and so, although the wadding is totally encased between the other layers it may be worth checking if in doubt.
 It is crease resistant and usually ½” thick.
 The big drawback is that it won’t stand up to frequent washing.

 Sew Simple Super-Soft 100% wool wadding is 100% needlepunched wool, with scrim.
 It has 2-3% shrinkage.
 Buy from The Cotton Patch

 The one great attraction about bamboo wadding is that it is very environmentally friendly in production.
 The fibre is extracted using water and a lot of pounding – no harsh chemicals.
 To the touch it is silky soft and drapes beautifully in the quilt; in fact, it is so soft that it is common to find it blended with cotton to achieve a bit more “body” and make it more sew-able.
 Bamboo wadding also has anti-bacterial properties.

 Sew Simple Super-Soft Bamboo wadding is 100% bamboo.
-Busy Bees Patchwork sell this one too.
+Morris Works sell this.

 Insulating wadding – great for craft projects